bokkypoobah/TheDAOData/README.md

 This repository contains some scripts to retrieve data from The DAO on the Ethereum blockchain.

+**Note** As @lyricalpolymath as found out when comparing his results with mine, my results are accurate to 9 decimal places.
+See https://github.com/bokkypoobah/TheDAOData/issues/2 .
+I won't revise my data as it is accurate enough at the moment.

 <br />

 ### Get The DAO CreatedToken Event